jeffdapaz/VisualChatGPTStudio/README.md

 ### 5.5.0

 - Enhanced Send Code feature on Turbo Chat to apply precise code edits via OpenAI function calls, improving efficiency and accuracy.
+- Fixed the long words that break the layout in the Turbo Chat window.
+- Improved set scroll position when new messages are added in the Turbo Chat window.
 - Improved feedback messages when API calls fail.
-- Fixed the long words that break the layout in the Turbo Chat window.

 ### 5.4.1